Employment Practices Liability Insurance (EPLI)

 Protect your business—and your reputation—from workplace claims.

-Employment Practices Liability Insurance (EPLI) helps protect your business from the rising cost of employee-related lawsuits.
-It covers claims such as wrongful termination, harassment, discrimination, or retaliation, along with related legal fees, settlements, and defense costs.
+It covers allegations such as wrongful termination, harassment, discrimination, and retaliation, along with legal defense costs, settlements, and judgments.

 What does EPLI Cover?